 How to Connect the rtl_433 to a remote rtl_tcp server

-One of the issues with the rtl_433 application is that it is not possible to connect it to a remote rtl_tcp server using syntax supported by other SDR application like gqrx.
+by other SDR application like gqrx.
 One of proposed solutions is to use the TCP enabled version of the librtlsdr which is a bit complicated.
 There's actually a much simpler solution.

 Saturday, December 3, 2016